top of page

 The Royal Oak Hotel - Cullen

-The walk from Portknockie to Cullen was beautiful albeit windy and so we were ready for lunch.
-We stopped at this award winning hotel and enjoyed a moving mountain burger (we don’t live on burgers honestly!).
-The hostess was really friendly and we washed it down with a coffee and a chilled glass of Sauvignon costing £48 for two.
-So glad we had a decent meal as the walk back to Portknockie was in driving rain and we were sand blasted with the wind like we’d had a facial scrub!
+We had a stunning walk from Portknockie to Cullen.
+Although it was windy, we arrived ready for lunch.
+We stopped at this award-winning hotel and enjoyed a moving mountain burger (we really don’t live on burgers!).
+The hostess was friendly.
+We paired our meal with coffee and a chilled glass of Sauvignon.
+The total cost was £48 for two.
+We were so glad to have a proper meal before facing the windy walk back to Portknockie in driving rain!

 The Famous Star Hotel - Moffat